ffhighwind/Fasterflect/README.md

 ## [Reflect](https://github.com/ffhighwind/fasterflect/blob/master/Fasterflect/Fasterflect/Reflect.cs)

-This is the factory for all reflection-based delegates.
-Every delegate is stored in a temporary cache, which means that you cannot create multiple instances of a delegate and will not waste memory by trying to do so.
+Reflect is the static factory for all reflection-based delegates.
+Every delegate that is generated is stored in a temporary cache.
+This ensures that you do not create multiple instances of a delegate and will not waste memory by trying to do so.

 | Method | Description |
 | --- | --- |